 Alzheimer’s – Memory Care Communities

-Most specialty care facilities for the memory impaired senior are set up into small secured units, usually housing less than 15 seniors within a larger facility.
-Some of the units are described as “pods”, “group homes”, or “households” where seniors might have private rooms, whereas others might feel more comfortable in a shared room.
-The living room/activity room, the dining room and kitchen area are shared by all; most facilities have fenced, secured yards with nice walking paths and small gardens where seniors enjoy growing flowers and harvesting their own crops.
+Most specialty care facilities for the memory impaired senior are set up into small secured units, usually housing between 16 to 42 seniors within a larger facility or free standing units, described as “pods”, “group homes”, or “households” where seniors might have private rooms, whereas others might feel more comfortable in a shared room.
+The living room/activity room, the dining room and kitchen area are shared by all; most facilities have fenced, secured yards with nice walking paths and small gardens where seniors can enjoy growing flowers and harvesting their own tomatoes.
 In many facilities next to the senior’s room you will see “shadow boxes” with photos of the senior, their families and memorabilia of hobbies they once thoroughly enjoyed from years past.

 Although facilities are designed and constructed in many different ways – from 3 to 4 story buildings in the city overlooking old neighborhoods; beautifully remodeled large stately buildings with pathways winding through several acres of manicured lawns; one story cottages attached through covered hallways or stand alone cottages – there is one thing they all do have in common – security for the senior.